groupvine/gv-doc/2-members/1_2-membersAdd.md

 when the upload was complete.

-* New lists can be created when uploading simply by adding list:[list name] to a new column header in your file.
+* New lists can be created when uploading simply by adding *list:[list name]* to a new column header in your file.

 For more information about lists, click [here](/2-members/2-membersList.md?[LINK-QARGS-DOC]#gv-2members-2memberslist).

 <span class="sub g4s">

 <span id="gv-2members-12membersAdd-uploading-to-groups"></span>
 ### Uploading to Groups

-Groups are similar to lists in that they also allow specific targeting of community emails, but are more powerful in a number of ways such as allowing groups to have their own Administrators and Editors.
+Groups are similar to lists by also allowing specific targeting of community emails, but are more powerful by having their own Administrators to manage the group's settings and membership, and moderate their own emails.
 For more information about sub-groups, click [here](/2-members/3-membersGroups.md?[LINK-QARGS-DOC]#gv-2members-3membersGroups).

 Where new lists can be created using with an upload file, groups need to be created before they are referenced in the upload file.

-Group columns are in the format group:[group name] and whereas a member's role for the entire account is under a "Role" column (see [Uploading Membership Roles](/2-members/1_2-membersAdd.md?[LINK-QARGS-DOC]#gv-2members-12membersAdd-uploading-membership-roles) section above), the member's role within a specific sub-group is under the group:[group name] column.
+Group columns are in the format *group:[group name]* and whereas a member's role for the entire account is under a "Role" column (see [Uploading Membership Roles](/2-members/1_2-membersAdd.md?[LINK-QARGS-DOC]#gv-2members-12membersAdd-uploading-membership-roles)), the member's role in a sub-group is under the *group:[group name]* column.

 | Email                    | group:east | group:west |
 |:-------------------------|:-----------|:-----------|